 - Students who currently live off campus at University Park

-- Students who did not submit a housing request during the request time
+- Students who did not Request Housing during the request time

 - Students transferring from another university

-A roommate request is not required.
-If the housing option selected permits a roommate request to be added, and the student wants to indicate a roommate request, the system will verify the student’s eligibility:
+A friend and/or roommate request is not required.
+If the housing option selected permits roommates (an option other than a single-occupancy room), the student is able to indicate a friend on the invitation.
+The system will verify the friend’s eligibility:

-- The roommate request must have submitted a housing request
+- The roommate request must have Requested Housing

 - The roommate request must not have already accepted a HFS Contract

-If the system indicates that a roommate request is “ineligible”, the roommate request will not be added.
-The student can indicate a different, eligible roommate request.
-The housing lottery also supports Gender Neutral Housing, and allows students to indicate a roommate request of a different gender.
+If the system indicates that a friend request is “ineligible”, the friend request will not be added.
+The student can indicate a different, eligible friend request.
+The housing process also supports Gender Neutral Housing, and allows students to indicate a friend request of a different gender.
+The friend is someone who will receive a HFS Contract offer for the same type of housing option selected - the friend does not necessarily have to be a roommate who the student wants to live with.